exasol/bucketfs-client/doc/user_guide/user_guide.md

 bfsc ls bfs:/folder
 ```

-In case your profile does not specify the name of the root bucket all of the following commands will list the contents of root bucket `default`:
+In case your profile does not specify the name of the root bucket all following commands will list the contents of root bucket `default`:

 ```shell
 bfsc ls /default/